sipcentric/node-pbx-client/README.md

 ### Promises and callbacks

-All of the examples in this README will use Promises and async/await, however this library also supports callbacks.
-To use callbacks, simply pass a callback as the final parameter.
+All of the examples in this README use Promises and async/await, however this library also supports callbacks.
+To use callbacks, simply pass a callback as the final parameter and a promise won't be returned.

 ```js
 // Using promises with async/await